edelgrace/edelgrace.me/content/blog/2016-03-12-blogilates-beginners-workout-calendar-2-0-day-25.md

   * _Half Clam Lifter:_ I don't really know if I'm doing this move right but it definitely hurt.
 I tried to keep an eye on my leg to see if I had proper form but the rest of my body felt a little bit weird.
   * _Half Clam Pulse:_ This hurt a little bit more but it was easier.
   * _Lateral Leg Extension:_ "You feel it?"
-I feel it&#8230; This definitely hurt to do since my legs were feeling tired.
+I feel it...
+This definitely hurt to do since my legs were feeling tired.
   * _Floor tap:_ My foot lingered a little bit too long on the floor but I made it up with doing more on each leg.
 The stretch after this move was amazing.
   * _Frogger:_ I love froggers!
 It's easy but my legs definitely feel it.
   * _Frogger Abs:_ I really like this modification!
 It's an easy move to do, just like the frogger, but I love that burning feeling in my abs.